Approximately 3.8 million Americans sustain concussions every year due to sports or other recreational activities every year.

 Find out more about your options.

 Having an accurate, meaningful diagnosis can be reassuring and give a better understanding on how to move forward with treatment.
 Neuropsych evaluations post-concussion can be helpful to see what areas were affected and how severely they were affected, whether it’s memory, attention, executive functioning, language or others.
-If there was an assessment done already to diagnose the concussion, this would be beneficial to track progress and then target areas that still really need improvement with our comprehensive neuropsych eval.
+If there was an assessment done already to diagnose the concussion, this would be beneficial to track progress and then target areas that still need improvement with our comprehensive neuropsych eval.

 treatment: neurovisual training